michaelsinghurse/sales-tax-search-v2/README.md

 and renders it whenever the state changes.
 React is said to be the source of truth for the element.

+Because React is maintaining the state of the form elements, I didn't rely on browswer form validation via the `pattern` or `required` input element attributes.

-I handled form validation in two ways:
+I went about validated the form inputs in two ways:

-1. Whenever a form input element changes, a run the new value through a validation function.
+1. **On element change.** Whenever a form input element changes, a run the new value through a validation function.
 The validation function returns either an error message or an empty string (an empty string means that the value was valid).
 I then set the state of the React component with the new input value and the validation error message.